Extending half a mile into Lake Michigan, Navy Pier is one of Chicago’s most popular attractions.

 Valet Parking at Navy Pier

-Dine at Harry Caray’s Tavern, RIVA Crab House or DMK Burger Bar and Fish Bar and you can valet your car.
-Just spend $25 at any of those restaurants and you can drop your car off at Entrance 1.
+Dine at Harry Caray’s Tavern, Lirica, and Offshore, or stay at Sable Hotel, and you can valet your car.
+Just spend $25 at any of those restaurants or stay at the hotel and you can drop your car off at Entrance 2.

 Grand Plaza Park, 540 N State St